What Makes Pre-trained Language Models Better Zero-shot Learners?: Issue of Perplexity

-We find out the current perplexity has one drawback of favouring longer sentences.
-That is, a sentence is assigned a lower perplexity, not because the pre-trained language model is easier to model this sentence (i.e., lower language discrepancy), but rather because text is longer.
+We find that the current perplexity definition has the drawback of favouring longer sentences.
+That is, a sentence is assigned a lower perplexity, not because the pre-trained language model can more easily model this sentence (i.e., lower language discrepancy), but rather because the text is longer.
 We first use a simple comparison to demonstrate this as shown in Table \ref{tab:ppl_drawback_comp}.

-We first calculate the perplexity of a meaningful sentence \textit{``Auntie: Don't be too tired [haha]''} which is 17.21.
+We calculate the perplexity of a meaningful sentence \textit{``Auntie: Don't be too tired [haha]''} which is 17.21.
 However, if we prefix this sentence with a long sequence of nonsense words, the perplexity even gets lower, i.e., 5.85.
 We then conduct a large scale test to see the correlation between perplexity and text length.
 The results are presented in Figure \ref{fig:ppl_textlength}, it is obvious that the avg. perplexity is inversely proportional to avg. text length.
-In other words, a low perplexity of a sentence is partially contributed by a low language discrepancy but more likely to be contributed by a long text, which violates our intention that uses perplexity to measure the language difference.
+In other words, a low perplexity of a sentence is partially contributed by a low language discrepancy but more likely to be contributed by a long text, which challenges our use of perplexity to measure language discrepency.